patriciabialek/Luksus/Luksus/README.txt

 2023-10-11 1522:
 Looked at the database and it said "volume" was type int when I had put it to string.
-Changed the validation and type to int for "volume", and chnaged the seeddata. run the program - no issues.
+Changed the validation and type to int for "volume", and changed the seeddata. run the program - no issues.

 2023-10-13 1120: